ramachandran77/ramachandran-data-engineer/README.md

 	•	Incorporated stakeholder feedback to create an Executive Dashboard.
 	•	Resolved quality issues and optimised dashboard performance.
 	•	Deployed the dashboard to Power BI service with gateway setup to MySQL Database and local Excel files for Automatic Data Refresh.
-	•	Utilised Project Management Skills such as Project charter, stakeholder mapping analysis, and Kanban board for task assignment.
 	•	Designed a dashboard with up to three levels of analysis.
 	•	Asked stakeholders many “why’s” to improve overall business.